josedv82/airball/README.md

 The impact of schedule density and fixture congestion on team performance and injury risk is frequently discussed in various different sports and leagues around the world. **{airball}** provides a set of functions to quickly compute common schedule and travel related metrics from publicly available resources, both at a team and individual player level.

 The motivation behind this package is to provide practitioners wishing to model schedule and travel data with tools to facilitate the extraction of several common metrics such as distance traveled, time zone changes, flight duration, routes, number rest days, location coordinates, etc.

+Currently, **{airball}** queries only past games.
+Meaning users can only request previous seasons or games that were already played during the current season.

-**{airball}** is currently under development and only provides information for NBA teams.
+The package is currently under development and only provides information for NBA teams.
 The goal is to expand to other leagues and sports over time.

 ## 2) Installation